Onboardbase/onboardbase.sh/README.md

 Our goal with this install script is to ease the setup time for getting Onboardbase running on an uninstalled machine.

-Onboardbase offers local development support for front-end frameworks and various cloud services.
-This allows us to offer production support so people don't have to install integrations for their deployment platforms.
-It would inject Onboardbase into your compute: Azure/GCP/DO/AWS VMs.

 ### Usage
 ---
 ```bash